 Though much less common, diabetic (neurotrophic) and arterial (ischemic) ulcers can be equally dangerous if left untreated.
 Their cause, appearance, location, and treatment are different from venous ulcers, so it is important to have an expert diagnose them.
 If left untreated and infected, they can lead to amputation.

-Arterial or ischemic ulcers on the other hand are extremely painful and caused by arterial disease, like atherosclerosis and peripheral arterial disease (PAD).
-They are unable to heal because of lack of blood in the tissue due to poor circulation.
-They often develop on the feet, especially the toes, and occasionally on the ankles.
-Their appearance is yellow, brown, gray, or black.
+Arterial or ischemic ulcers, on the other hand, are extremely painful and due to arterial disease.
+(Like atherosclerosis and peripheral arterial disease (PAD).
+They don’t heal well because poor circulation to your extremities lowers blood levels in the tissue.
+These sores often develop on the feet, especially the toes, and occasionally on the ankles.
+They are usually deep, with clearly-defined edges, and may appear to be yellow, brown, gray, or black.
 They usually do not bleed.
+These sores may feel cold to the touch, because of poor circulation.
 Like diabetic ulcers, the surrounding skin appears punched out.
 The pain is greatest at night and can be relieved by dangling the legs off the bed.

 Ulcer Treatments and Prevention